 Theme park rides often have rules about who can ride based on body size, health conditions and ability.
 But these rules are sometimes needlessly excluding.
-Ride manufacturers’ produce a manual for the park owners with very broad references to disability.
+Ride manufacturers produce a manual for the park owners with very broad references to disability.
 These rules are set with the idea of protecting riders.
 But are these needed?
-With enough information most people would self select.
+With enough information most people would self select their theme park rides.

 A new paper reports on the accident rates for ride attractions and found that obesity, not usually mentioned in the rules, is responsible for more accidents than those for people with disability.
 The analysis found that restrictive criteria exclude people with disabilities broadly, while permitting other vulnerable populations to self-determine their participation.
 Publicly available injury data do not provide evidence to justify the extent of mandatory exclusion.

 Using information from 100 amusement ride manufacturers’ manuals, the article reports on eligibility criteria and safety for people with disability, and where disability is reported in an injury.
 The conclusion is that people with disability are excluded more often than is warranted.
 “There is no clear evidence that people with disabilities are at undue risk when permitted to self-select”.
 However, they will need appropriate information so they can make the right decision.

 The title of the paper is, Disability and participation in amusement attractions, by Kathryn Woodcock.

 Camp Manyung is accessible for just about everyone.
 Check it out.
 Plenty of thrills there!